adobe/reactor-developer-docs/api/release_notes/breaking-changes.md

 These changes will be released to Production on May 1 and you'll need to update your API usage after that before they will function again.

-{% alert error, Change #5: LIKE changes to CONTAINS %}
+{% alert error, Change #5: LIKE Changes to CONTAINS %}

 Currently there are a few places where you filter an endpoint to trim down the result set that you'll get.
 You can use the `LIKE` keyword in those filters, but it actually behaves like a "contains" filter.